Greetings friends of Outlander Anatomy and welcome to today’s lesson! Do you recognize the classic seven wonders of the world?

 Try This: You can see the tendons of your own pec majors this way: place palms together about 6” in front of your chest as in prayer mode.
 Now, press the palms firmly together.
 Your own pec majors should stand out strongly as the anterior axillary folds.
 Just don’t get them pinched!

 Pectoralis Minor: In anatomy (like baseball), if there is a major – there is a minor.
 So, deep to each pectoralis major is a pectoralis minor muscle (Image H).
 This smaller fan-shaped muscle is also very important.
-It arises from the ribs (2, 3 & 4) and inserts small bony knob of the should blade known as the coracoid process (Greek for “like a raven’s beak”).
-Its contraction pulls forward on the shoulder blade aiding in shoulder mobility and stability.
+It arises from the ribs (2, 3 & 4) and inserts on a small bony knob of the should blade known as the coracoid process (Greek for “like a raven’s beak”).
+Its contraction pulls forward on the corcoid process aiding in shoulder mobility and stability.

-Finally, Claire has done all she can do and Jamie stands there with his glorious chest peeking through the bandages and his nipped waist and..
+Finally, Claire has done all she can legally do for Jamie – he stands there with his glorious chest peeking through the bandages and his nipped waist and..
 GAH!
 Lord, gimme a dram!

 Now, returning to anatomy (I am a professional after all)… about 1 in about 50,000 people are born without some or all of pec major and minor muscles.
 Known as Poland Syndrome, it may include hand and finger anomalies and shortened forearm bones.
 Interestingly, people with the syndrome compensate quite well using other arm and shoulder muscles.
 In fact, there’s a well-known PGA player, an Olympic boxer, and a Formula 1 World Champion (car racing) that have Poland syndrome and, clearly, it didn’t hinder them!
 The lady shown below (Image I), from a theatrical production, has it; she is missing the sternocostal head of pec major (blue arrow).